abdo643-HULK/Mobile-Security/exercises/ex2/ex2.md

     cat < /etc/passwd | grep $USER | cut -d':' -f1 > /tmp/username
     ```

+    Gets the current user and writes the result in a file in the tmp directory.

 -   ```sh
     grep $(whoami) /etc/passwd | awk 'BEGIN { FS = ":" }; { print $1 }'
     ```

-## Answer:

-The first one writes the result in a file in the tmp directory while the second command prints the name out.
+    Gets the current user and prints the name out.

-This doesn't work on macos because users are stored in a seperate db
+This doesn't work on macos because users are stored in a seperate db.
+(Not POSIX compliant)

 # 2.3